Governance Boundary & Coverage FAQ

 Thinking OS™ does not claim ownership of your identity data, matter context, or artifacts.

-9. Can SEAL Runtime make a bad decision we can’t override?
+9. Can SEAL return a decision we disagree with?

 SEAL enforces your configured policies, but it is not infallible.